-Being that my poor vagina had gone through some serious trauma pushing out an actual human being, I wanted to make sure that I took plenty care of my lady parts – so I could heal faster, feel less pain, start adjusting to motherhood, and get back to loving on my husband, too.
+Since my poor vagina had gone through some serious trauma pushing out an actual human being, I wanted to ensure that I took plenty of care of my lady parts.
+So I could heal faster, feel less pain, start adjusting to motherhood, and get back to loving on my husband, too.

-Here are 5 tips that I took to heart after having my first baby.
-These helped me so much in the healing process, that taking care of my perineum when my second baby came around was more comfortable and way easier:
+These helped me so much in the healing process that taking care of my perineum when my second baby came around was more comfortable and way easier:

 2. Squirt a peri bottle with warm water on your perineum while going to the bathroom

-This trick was probably the biggest God-send of all time.
-Every time I needed to pee, I made sure I had a squirt bottle, or peri bottle, filled with warm water and a few drops of Young Living’s Lavender and Frankincense essential oils.
+This trick was probably the biggest Godsend of all time.
+Every time I needed to pee, I had a squirt bottle, or peri bottle, filled with warm water and a few drops of Young Living’s Lavender and Frankincense essential oils.
 I would squirt it on my perineum while I peed, and I didn’t stop squirting until I stopped peeing.
 This trick helped prevent any burning sensation that urine might have caused on my open wounds and stressed skin.
-Because I was faithful to do this every time I went to the bathroom, it eliminated my fear of going, as well as eliminated the pain while I went, too.
-A great example of a bottle to have on hand is Fridababy’s Fridet Mom Washer.
+Because I was faithful to do this every time I went to the bathroom, it eliminated my fear of going and the pain while I went.

 3. Spray antiseptic mists or natural cleansing mists over larger wounds

-I didn’t tear with my son, so I didn’t use this method as often as I did with my daughter (though, I probably should have anyway).
-But for sure, if you experience any sort of tearing, healing sprays are a must.
+I didn’t tear with my son, so I didn’t use this method as often as I did with my daughter (though I probably should have anyway).
+But for sure, if you experience any tearing, healing sprays are a must.
 Your OBGYN can refer you to some over-the-counter options that you could purchase at your local drug store.
-However, other moms prefer going a more natural or herbal route when it comes to spraying stuff on the “down under.”
+However, other moms prefer a more natural or herbal route when spraying stuff on the “down under.”
 A brand that I love is Ma Mere’s Soothing Postpartum Spray, which contains amazing skin-supporting ingredients such as aloe juice, tea tree, willow bark extract, alcohol-free witch hazel, yarrow, lavender, and grapefruit oils.
-A spray like this provides instant relief for newly birthed moms, and also works as a cleanser and deodorizer (um, yes please!)
-You can order some for 15% off by using promo code BABYCHICK15.
+A spray like this provides instant relief for newly birthed moms and also works as a cleanser and deodorizer (um, yes, please!)

 4. Limit your amount of physical activity

 This one is hard, but it’s necessary.
 I know moms can do it all – and when it comes to running a household and raising kids, our bodies are capable of having the strength and energy of Tasmanian Devil and Wonder Woman combined.
-But let’s be real, momma – you just squeezed out a watermelon-sized object out of your vagina – you’ve gotta rest.
+But let’s be honest, momma – you just squeezed a watermelon-sized object out of your vagina – you have to rest.
 And it’s okay!
 Be a couch potato.
 Sleep in.
 Let your husband cook.
 Let your mom do the laundry.
 Have people come to visit YOU, rather than the other way around.
 Give yourself plenty of time to rest, recover, and adjust to this new motherhood milestone.
-Bond with your baby while you rest your physical activity, and you’ll be back to normal within just a few weeks!
+Bond with your baby while you rest and you’ll be back to normal within just a few weeks!

 5. Eat plenty of fiber and drink plenty of water

 Diet is key in taking care of your perineum postpartum.
 Mainly because you don’t want to become constipated, and you don’t want to have stinging and acidic urine.
-Be sure to eat plenty of fiber-filled foods, so that when you do poop for the first time after having baby, it’s not a difficult task to face.
-Experiencing constipation or hard/large stool may result in further damaging your perineum, which you definitely don’t want to do.
-Also, make sure you’re drinking plenty of water rather than soda, coffee, tea, or juice.
-While drinking those things are totally fine, it can result in urine that stings a little more than it needs to.
-Drinking water instead will allow your bathroom visits to feel more neutralized and easy to do.
+Be sure to eat plenty of fiber-filled foods so that when you do poop for the first time after having a baby, it’s not a difficult task to face.
+Experiencing constipation or hard/large stool may cause further damage to your perineum, which you don’t want to do.
+Also, ensure you drink plenty of water rather than soda, coffee, tea, or juice.
+While drinking those things is fine, it can result in urine that stings a little more than it needs to.
+Drinking water instead will make your bathroom visits more neutralized and easy to do.